github/codeql/docs/language/codeql-for-visual-studio-code/analyzing-your-projects.rst

      If you're using an older database, code navigation commands such as **Go to Definition** and **Go to References** may not work.
      To use code navigation, try unzipping the database and running ``codeql database cleanup <database>`` on the unzipped database using the CodeQL CLI.
 Then, re-add the database to Visual Studio Code.
-     For more information, see the `database cleanup <https://help.semmle.com/codeql/codeql-cli/commands/database-cleanup.html>`__ reference documentation.
+     For more information, see the :doc:`database cleanup <codeql-cli-manual:database-cleanup>` reference documentation.

 Comparing query results
 ------------------------